ying-tang/help-documentation/_keystone/Managing_Users_and_Projects.md

-Layout: Page
+---
+layout: page

-Title: Managing Users and Projects
+title: Managing Users and Projects

-Featured: FALSE
+featured: false

-Tags: [users, roles, Keystone]
+tags: [users, roles, Keystone]

-Date: 2/29/2016
+date: February 29th, 2016

-Author: Adelia Wong
+author: Adelia Wong
+---

 #Managing users and projects

 ##Basic concepts

 **Users**: A user is an individual or a service with login credentials to the OpenStack environment.
 A user has one or more roles and belongs to one or more projects.

 **Projects**: Projects are organizational units in the cloud, and are also known as tenants or accounts.
 Each user is a member of one or more projects.
 Within a project, a user creates and manages resources such as instances and volumes.
 Administrators can set limits to how many resources (instances, vCPU, volumes, and more) that a project is allowed to create.